 Peer mentors, tutors, and supplemental instruction leaders provide student-student academic support through the Academic Resource Hub.
-It also houses Disability Services, which provides a strong support system and remove barriers for students, faculty and staff with disabilities.
+It also houses Accessibility Services, which provides a strong support system and removes barriers for students, faculty and staff with disabilities.

 Writing is a key part of our culture and curriculum and we integrate it into courses across all disciplines.
 The College Writing Program (CWP) trains and employs select students as Writing Associates (WAs) to help other students improve their writing through thoughtful and constructive feedback.